- Traditions that Apply in Uganda to Attain Good Luck

 On the other hand, those that oppose them argue that modern practices should be employed.

-Rituals and Traditions that Apply to the People of Uganda to Attain Good Luck
+Traditions that Apply in Uganda to Attain Good Luck

 The Ugandan traditions mean a lot to the people who accept and practice them.